 In two words — it’s hard.

-Consistently creating high-quality content that ranks can be a tall order, but can be easier with the right process in place.
+Consistently creating high-quality content that ranks is a tall order, but it can be easier with the right process in place.
 To stay on top of content production, I have a blog post template that forms the heart of a repeatable, effective process to build excellent blog posts.

 Incorporate this blog post template into your content creation process and follow a publishing cadence that works for you.
 Before you know it, you’ll be creating high-quality SEO content every time you write.

-Click through to the blog post template Google doc and save a copy onto your own drive.
+Click through to the free blog post template Google doc and save a copy onto your own drive.
 Make sure to share the free SEO blog template with any content writers you work with!